open-afc-project/openafc/tests/README.md

 ```
 afc_tests.py --cfg addr=1.2.3.4 --test r
 ```
-Start certain test according to the data in the database
+Run a test or number of tests according to database index
 ```
-afc_tests.py --cfg addr=1.2.3.4 --test r=1
+afc_tests.py --cfg addr=1.2.3.4 --test r=1,13,30
 ```
 Start run all tests and save results as ‘golden reference’ in the database
 ```